opentmf/opentmf-v4-clients/README.md

   // ...
 }
 ```
 Voila!
 Simple!
-And we have a dozen of methods to communicate with any TMF backend in a TMF-630 compliant fashion.
+And we have a dozen of methods to communicate with any TMF backend with a TMF-630 compliant fashion.

 ## Version History
 ### 1.0.0